MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-tenants.md

 ---
-title: Manage tenants in the Microsoft 365 Defender multi-tenant Unified View
+title: Manage tenants with the Microsoft 365 Defender multi-tenant
 description: Learn about the tenant list in the Microsoft 365 Defender multi-tenant Unified View search.appverid: met150 ms.service: microsoft-365-security